muddassir235/kmacros/README.md

 .
 .
 .
-load<MySerializableObject>("mykey")            // Any Serializable object can be load. load<ArrayList<MySerializableObject>>("mykey") // An ArrayList of any Serializable Object can also be loaded.
+load<MySerializableObject>("mykey")            // Any Serializable object can be loaded. load<ArrayList<MySerializableObject>>("mykey") // An ArrayList of any Serializable Object can also be loaded.
 ```
 #### Safe Save and Load